Colorado Revised Statute 18-3-503 makes it a felony under state law to traffic human beings. Specifically, the statute provides that:

 If the alleged victim of human trafficking is an adult, the charge is a class three felony; however, it is elevated to a class 2 felony if the alleged victim is a child.

 The penalties for a class 2 felony are as follows:

 - A fine of $5,000 to $1,000,000.

 The penalties for a class 3 felony are as follows:

 Trafficking cases can be defended.
 They are complex crimes and require the prosecution to prove elements that are extremely difficult for a prosecutor to prove beyond a reasonable doubt.
 They are commonly defendable simply by showing the alleged victims weren’t coerced, threatened, or exploited.

 If you have been charged with human trafficking a skilled Denver human trafficking defense attorney is essential.
-Get in touch with experienced Denver human trafficking defense attorneys Jason Savela and Ryan Dawson by filling out our online contact form or by calling (303) 856-5700.
+Get in touch with experienced Boulder human trafficking defense attorney Jason Savela by calling (720) 821-1001.